Musical Instruments and the History of Immigration in Canada

 Ukrainians were the most numerous of the European immigrants who began to settle on the prairies at this time.
 By World War I, 170,000 Ukrainians had moved to Canada, most of them establishing homesteads in Alberta, Saskatchewan and Manitoba.
 Today, there are over 1 million people of Ukrainian descent in Canada, making them the 9th largest ethnic group in Canada.
 Over the years, the many Ukrainian arts councils, dance troupes and community organizations across Canada have contributed to the perpetuation of traditional Ukrainian culture in Canada.

 The national instrument of the Ukraine is the bandura, a lute with a shallow oval body, a short, fretless neck and many strings (up to 30) running over the neck and across the body of the instrument.
 The bandura is used to accompany solo or group singing.
-This example [left] was built in 1962 in Ontario by Mr. Peter Stepowy, who is said to have built over 100 of these instruments.
+This example [left] was built in 1962 in Ontario by Mr. Paul Stepowy, who is said to have built over 100 of these instruments.

 One of the most popular Ukrainian instruments used both as a solo instrument and to accompany song and dance is the tsymbaly (sometimes also spelled cymbaly), a hammered dulcimer.